 Moving forward, my career followed several different paths.
 I was a lead teacher for a 5th grade team of teachers and an Assistant Principal on special assignment at Somerset Academy Charter School.
 With the birth of my first child, I began teaching a homeschool co-op group for upper elementary/middle school students while my son participated in the younger co-op group.

 In 2009, I moved back to my hometown of Pittsburgh, Pennsylvania.
 I earned my Montessori Early Childhood Diploma for children ages 3-6 and began assisting in a Montessori school while continuing to teach a small middle school co-op group via distance learning.
 In 2011, I opened my own Montessori program (Montessori Children's House) for five children in my residence.
-In 2013, while writing a charter school application to save Saint Mary of the Mount School, I met my former business partner who had a similar educational background with the constructivist philosophy of learning.
-For the past eight years, I shared in the ownership and operation of Grandview Montessori on Mount Washington in Pittsburgh, Pennsylvania.
+In 2013, while writing a charter school application in an effort to save Saint Mary of the Mount School, I met my former business partner who had an educational background with a similar constructivist philosophy of learning.
+I shared in the ownership and operation of Grandview Montessori on Mount Washington in Pittsburgh, Pennsylvania for approximately eight years.

 As a Montessori educator, I believe the Montessori method is a way of learning that speaks to all individuals universally.
 In my educational experience, I have found that children and young adults respond very well to the Montessori method as it increases their interest in learning, allows them the freedom to explore in a safe environment, and helps them develop into life-long learners.